- 99.7 to 99.9 % Effective

 - It is good to record the date or enter that date into your phone for when your IUD is due to be removed.
-You will need to have it taken out before it expires (up to 5 years after being inserted).
+You will need to have it taken out before it expires.
 You can have a new IUD inserted at the same time the existing one is being removed.

 - Your partner might be able to feel your IUD string during sex, but it rarely causes them discomfort.

 - The hormonal IUD is one of many types of contraception.
 See other contraceptive options